 Do you also offer adoption services?

 Yes!
-We offer both family-based foster services and adoption services in PA.
+We offer both family-based foster care and adoption services in PA.

-Look at our individual service pages for more information about adoption in PA.
+Look at our individual service pages for more information.

 How long do foster children usually stay in a home?